This call has ended, please subscribe to our newsletter to be informed about the next open call.

 In addition to complying with the general eligibility criteria that you can read here, please note the following:

-• Arts practitioners from all disciplines and stages of their careers are welcome to apply.
+• Arts practitioners groups from all disciplines and stages of their careers are welcome to apply.

 • Priority will be given to proposals taking place within the Arab world.